jminor/otio-time-warp-test-suite/README.md

 ffprobe (which is usually installed with ffmpeg) [compiled with the OCR feature enabled](https://ffmpeg.org/ffmpeg-filters.html#ocr).

-On macOS you can get both of these via `brew install ffmpeg`.
+On macOS you can get both ffmpeg and ffprobe via `brew install ffmpeg`.

 ## Test Media